francesco-innocenti/francesco-innocenti.github.io/_posts/2024-10-01-The-Energy-Landscape-of-Predictive-Coding-Networks.md

 We see that, starting near the origin, SGD on the equilibrated energy escapes significantly faster than on the loss (for the same learning rate).
-It's not as easy to see from the landscape visualisations, but if you look closely BP spends a lot more time near the saddle (as indicated by the higher concentration of yellow dots).
-If this reminds you of "vanishing gradients", that's the same phenomenon viewed from a landscape perspective.
+It's not as easy to see from the landscape visualisations, but if you look closely BP spends a lot more time near the saddle (as indicated by the higher concentration of yellow dots 🟡).
+If this reminds you of "vanishing gradients", it's exactly that, just viewed from a landscape perspective.
 What happens if we further increase the network depth and width?

 <p align="center">
     <img src="https://raw.githubusercontent.com/francesco-innocenti/francesco-innocenti.github.io/master/_posts/imgs/toy_deep_mlp.png" style="zoom:15%;" />